jdomenechb/rustiegb/README.md

 # RustieGB

-GB emulator written in Rust
+GB emulator written in Rust.

+This project's original intention was to learn Rust by coding something cool and, at the same time, complex.
+Therefore, this emulator only features the basics to emulate GB and focus in learnign to work with Rust rather ¡ than new functionalities, speed or improvements.

 ## Blargg test status